Fitness Nutritionist Smitha Shetty Lists Down Vedic Superfoods From Her Kitchen

 I believe that nothing happens in one day.
 It’s not like that you start eating right today and you would lose weight tomorrow.
 Do it for a month and see the results for yourself!
 That all the motivation one needs to continue.

 You have been training Leena Nair.
-What fitness should be in the ‘must-follow’ list for career-driven ladies?
+What fitness routine would you recommend to include in the ‘must-follow’ list for career-driven ladies?

 Leena Nair is very disciplined, which is a must.
-Understanding that fitness is a requirement, such women can’t neglect that.
+Understanding that fitness is a requirement, such women know how to prioritize it.
 She has to eat right and have a positive mindset.
 Ms. Leena is a very positive thinker and that itself the key to her fitness.

 We can’t forget the little troublemakers?
 What food would you suggest for active kids?